macleanb/hometree_public/README.md

 TODO:
-  report addressFormValidity isn't updating formData with lat and lng so that residenceUtils.addResidence can append lat and lng to data in api call to create a residence
-  Ada should be able to see her house (104) on a map

-    demo testadmin assign ada 104
-    demo ada login (now can vote)

     Frontend:
       wrap backend API calls in useEffect (use 'active' variable) use httponly cookies (see Adam's video and demo code)